The NUCLIO team

 Joana M. da Silva

-Joana is our intern, responsible for managing and creating social media content for NUCLIO platforms.
-She is a biologist with a MSc in Ecology, focusing mainly on pollution and marine environments.
-Joana is currently a Science Communication student and was part of several science communication initiatives, such as Pint of Science.
-Despite her science roots, she is also interested in art, especially design and photography.
+Joana started out as our intern and is now communication coordinator at NUCLIO.
+She is responsible for creating the communication material, also collaborating on its design, as well as the dissemination plans of some projects, the design of newsletters, and the social media content.
+She also collaborates in translating content into English.
+Joana is a biologist with an MSc in Ecology, focusing mainly on pollution and marine environments.
+She is currently finishing a second master’s degree in Science Communication and is part of several science communication initiatives, such as Pint of Science.
+Despite her scientific roots, she is also interested in art, especially design and photography.

 Accountant and astronomy outreach expert at NUCLIO